lucavb/lunch-slack-bot/terraform/setup-state-backend.md

 rm state-backend.tf
 ```

-And run `terraform apply` to remove the state backend resources from your local state (they'll remain in the remote state).
+And run `tofu apply` to remove the state backend resources from your local state (they'll remain in the remote state).

 ## Team Setup